City of Legends and Historic Fort

 🏯 Jabrin Castle: A Center of Learning and Culture

-Located 5 kilometers southwest of Bahla, Jabrin Castle was built during the Ya'ruba dynasty in the mid-17th century.
+Located just 5 km from Bahla, Jabrin Castle is a perfect add-on to Nizwa Tours or Bahla Tours.
+The Castle was built during the Ya'ruba dynasty in the mid-17th century.
 The castle served as the residence of Imam Sultan bin Saif Al Ya'arubi and was a center for studying medicine, astrology, and Islam.
 The interiors of the castle are adorned with intricate carvings and paintings on the ceilings, showcasing the artistic achievements of the period.
 The tomb of Imam Sultan bin Saif Al Ya'arubi is also enclosed within the castle.

 🏺 Traditional Pottery: A Living Heritage